SOLIDWORKS Composer: The correct way to import any CAD model

 A Standard SOLIDWORKS Assembly is a SOLIDWORKS assembly that has parts and/or sub-assemblies with corresponding assemblies and parts within the sub-assemblies.

 In this scenario, the ideal settings would be to have “merge file into one actor per part”, “import meta-properties”, and “import as bodies”.
-The “import hidden components (no show)” is completely optional depending on if you want any hidden components to import or not.
+The “import hidden components (no show)” is completely optional, depending on whether you want any hidden components to import or not.

-If there are multi-body parts or weldments within this assembly, that need to be exploded, these parts will need to be imported independently.
-Note, if your assembly has multi-body parts or weldments the first set of options are completely usable as long as you do not need to create exploded views of the individual bodies.
+If there are multiple body parts or weldments within this assembly that need to be exploded, these parts will need to be imported independently.
+Note, if your assembly has multi-body parts or weldments, the first set of options is completely usable as long as you do not need to create exploded views of the individual bodies.

 To do this, import the entire assembly using the settings above, after import hide anything that you are going to re-import separately.